clstoulouse/motu/README.md

 ##### extractionPath
 The absolute path where files downloaded from TDS are stored.
 For example: /opt/cmems-cis/motu/data/download
+It is recommended to have an hard drive with very good performances in write mode.
+It is recommended to have a dedicated partition disk to avoid freezing Motu if the hard drive is full.

 ##### downloadHttpUrl
-Http URL corresponding to the attribute <extractionPath>.
-It is used to allow users to download product files.
+Http URL used to download files stored in the "extractionPath" described above.
+It is used to allow users to download the result data files.
+This URL is concatenated to the result data file name found in the folder "extractionPath".
+When a frontal HTTPd server is used, it is this URL that shall be configured to access to the folder "extractionPath".
 String with format ${var} will be substituted with Java property variables. @See System.getProperty(var)

 ##### <a name="motuConfig-httpBaseRef">httpBaseRef</a>
 Http URL used to serve files from to the path where archive __motu-web-static-files-X.Y.Z-classifier-buildId.tar.gz__ has been extracted.
 For example: This value http://resources.myocean.eu server a folder which contains motu/css/motu/motu.css.
 It so enable to server http://resources.myocean.eu/motu/css/motu/motu.css

 ##### cleanExtractionFileInterval
 In minutes, the waiting period admitted to keep the file that results of an extraction data request.